-If a person with diabetes takes too much insulin, his/her blood sugar levels can drop too low - he/she has hypoglycemia.
+If a person with diabetes takes too much insulin, their blood sugar levels can drop too low - this is hypoglycemia.

-A person who takes insulin may take in the normal amount for that time of day, but has eaten much less than usual, or done exercise - meaning that his/her insulin requirement for that moment is lower than usual.
+A person who takes insulin may take the normal amount of insulin for that time of day, but has eaten much less than usual, or done exercise - meaning that his/her insulin requirement for that moment is lower than usual.

-In other words, taking too much insulin does not necessarily mean that the patient increased the dosage; it just means that the insulin taken in was excessive for the body's needs at that moment.
+In other words, taking too much insulin does not necessarily mean that the patient increased the dosage; it just means that the insulin taken in was more than the body needed at that moment.

 Other causes of hypoglycemia

-- Some medications - if somebody who does not have diabetes swallows diabetes medication they may develop hypoglycemia.
-Quinine, a drug used for patients with malaria, can also cause hypoglycemia.
-Salicylates, which are used for treating rheumatic disease, and propronanolol for hypertension (high blood pressure may also trigger a serious drop in blood sugar levels
+- Some medications - if somebody who does not have diabetes takes diabetes medication they may develop hypoglycemia.
+Quinine, a drug used for malaria, can also cause hypoglycemia.
+Salicylates, which are used for treating rheumatic disease, and propranolol for hypertension (high blood pressure) may also trigger a serious drop in blood sugar levels.

-- Alcohol abuse - the liver can stop releasing stored glucose into the bloodstream if somebody has been drinking a lot
+- Alcohol abuse - the liver can stop releasing stored glucose into the bloodstream if somebody has been drinking heavily.

-- Kidney disorders - people with kidney disorders may have problems excreting medications, which can result in abnormally low blood-sugar levels
+- Kidney disorders - people with kidney disorders may have problems excreting medications, this can result in abnormally low blood-sugar levels.

 - Tumors - tumors in other parts of the body (not the pancreas) can cause hypoglycemia.
 This is very rare.